 Philly cheesesteak fans are going to go nuts over pasta shells stuffed full of it.
 You can even overstuff the shells if you want.

 There’s browned ribeye steak along with sautéed red and green bell peppers, onions, and garlic, along with three types of cheese.

-Ricotta cheese, provolone cheese, and Parmesan cheese plus creamy and cheesy Alfredo sauce give these Philly cheesesteak stuffed shells an unbeatable flavor that your family and friends are going to love!
+Ricotta cheese, provolone cheese, and Parmesan cheese plus creamy and cheesy Alfredo sauce give these Philly cheesesteak shells an unbeatable flavor that your family and friends are going to love!

 Can we say lots of members of the clean plate club after they sample these stuffed shells.

 The recipe is easier than you think and comes together in 45 minutes although I provided make ahead directions as well.